nickharrisdev/booksearch/README.md

 ## KNOWN BUGS

 Books with more than one author are displayed in a list without spaces after commas.
-A solution is in the works.

 ## CONTACT INFO

-Nick Harris
-nharris614@gmail.com

-Reach out with any questions or requests please.
+I would love to hear from you if you have ideas for ways to improve and expand upon this project.
+To contribute, simply fork this repo, make your changes and create a pull request with a short explanation of your work.
+Screenshots of any UI changes are appreciated!